How can you tell if that sudden, alarming headache is an aneurysm headache?

-There are conditions that have been associated with an increased incidence of aneurysms such as connective tissue disorders, fibromuscular dysplasia, polycystic kidney disease, aortic coarctation, etc.
+“There are conditions that have been associated with an increased incidence of aneurysms such as connective tissue disorders, fibromuscular dysplasia, polycystic kidney disease, aortic coarctation, etc.

-Furthermore, trauma, infection, and cocaine use are also risk factors for developing aneurysms later in life.
+“Furthermore, trauma, infection, and cocaine use are also risk factors for developing aneurysms later in life.”

 Can a person have an aneurysm for years and not know it?

-People can harbor an aneurysm without knowing it, as most are asymptomatic and are incidentally found only when a brain MRA is performed.
+“People can harbor an aneurysm without knowing it, as most are asymptomatic and are incidentally found only when a brain MRA is performed,” explains Dr. Redillas.

-They become symptomatic only when they reach a certain size and rupture or leak.
+“They become symptomatic only when they reach a certain size and rupture or leak.”

-Aneurysms don’t always present with headaches, but those that rupture do.
-Before eventual rupture, aneurysms typically “leak” and present with a sudden onset headache, i.e., sentinel headache.
+“Aneurysms don’t always present with headaches, but those that rupture do.
+Before eventual rupture, aneurysms typically ‘leak’ and present with a sudden onset headache, i.e., sentinel headache,” says Dr. Redillas.

-Aneurysms that are located near the posterior communicating artery typically present with ptosis (drooping eyelid) and/or miosis (constricted pupil) without any headache at all.
+“Aneurysms that are located near the posterior communicating artery typically present with ptosis (drooping eyelid) and/or miosis (constricted pupil) without any headache at all.”

 If a rupturing or leaking aneurysm is presenting with a headache, is it rare, then, for the headache to be the only symptom?

-A leaking aneurysm may present with headache as the sole symptom, but those that rupture may also be associated with change in mental status, loss of consciousness, seizures, meningismus or other focal neurological deficits, depending on the site of involvement
+“A leaking aneurysm may present with headache as the sole symptom, but those that rupture may also be associated with change in mental status, loss of consciousness, seizures, meningismus or other focal neurological deficits, depending on the site of involvement.”

 If someone has a severe headache seemingly out of nowhere, should they worry it might be an aneurysm rupture/leak?

-People always think that they have an aneurysm when they experience a severe headache.
+“People always think that they have an aneurysm when they experience a severe headache,” says Dr. Redillas.

-The truth is, about 98% of headaches are due to a primary headache disorder such as migraine, cluster, tension type, etc.
+“The truth is, about 98% of headaches are due to a primary headache disorder such as migraine, cluster, tension type, etc.

-Aneurysms are suspected only when a patient presents with a sudden onset severe headache which may or may not be associated with ptosis, miosis, meningismus (neck stiffness and intolerance of bright light, with headache).
+“Aneurysms are suspected only when a patient presents with a sudden-onset severe headache which may or may not be associated with ptosis, miosis, meningismus (neck stiffness and intolerance of bright light, with headache).

-However, pain is very subjective: a 5/10 pain for one may be a 10/10 for another; thus, a very unreliable way to diagnose headache.
+“However, pain is very subjective: a 5/10 pain for one may be a 10/10 for another; thus, a very unreliable way to diagnose headache.

-But if somebody presents with a new onset headache that is severe, especially those associated with exertion, an aneurysm should always be ruled out with further studies
+“But if somebody presents with a new onset headache that is severe, especially those associated with exertion, an aneurysm should always be ruled out with further studies.

 So if someone has had migraines or cluster headaches for years, how can they tell if that next sudden painful headache might be an aneurysm?

-Neurologists and headache specialists always look for a significant change in headache character, i.e., change in quality, location, associated symptoms, etc., to exclude other secondary causes.
+“Neurologists and headache specialists always look for a significant change in headache character, i.e., change in quality, location, associated symptoms, etc., to exclude other secondary causes.

-Aneurysmal headaches are typically short-lived because they usually rupture when it reaches a certain size.
+“Aneurysmal headaches are typically short-lived because they usually rupture when it reaches a certain size.

-Thus, you don’t see a patient with a 10 year history of headaches due to an aneurysm.
+“Thus, you don’t see a patient with a 10 year history of headaches due to an aneurysm.

-So if an aneurysm headache is “short-lived,” can you elaborate?
-And, suppose someone suddenly gets a “thunderclap” or severe headache; it makes them stop cold what they are doing, but there are no other symptoms.
+It’s so bad it makes them stop cold what they are doing, but there are NO other symptoms.

-After all, a normal headache can present in a very sudden, painful way.
-Assume this person does not have a history of sudden, severe headaches.
+After all, a benign headache can present in a very sudden, painful way.
+And what if this individual doesn’t even have a history of sudden, severe headaches?

 “However, not all patients with thunderclap headaches have an aneurysm, as these can also be seen in crash migraines, pituitary apoplexy, meningitis, increased or decreased intracranial pressure, thyroid disorders, etc.

-Patients are usually conscious with aneurysms that leak, and leaks can precede rupture by several days or even weeks.
+“Patients are usually conscious with aneurysms that leak, and leaks can precede rupture by several days or even weeks.

-They can have a sentinel headache today, be symptom-free or headache free for weeks, then quickly deteriorate when the aneurysm ruptures.
+“They can have a sentinel headache today, be symptom-free or headache free for weeks, then quickly deteriorate when the aneurysm ruptures.

-The best advice is, if you never had any significant headaches in the past, or this headache feels different than your usual headaches, it is better to have it checked than be sorry when you end up dead.
+“The best advice is, if you never had any significant headaches in the past, or this headache feels different than your usual headaches, it is better to have it checked than be sorry when you end up dead.